-There are in fact several varieties of petunias that don’t require regular deadheading; Wave and Surfinia will grow very well with only minimal deadheading and are perfect for the busy gardener.
+There are in fact several varieties of petunias that don’t require regular deadheading; I’ve grown both wave and Surfinia and they both performed well with only light pruning.

-For most other types of petunias, regular deadheading (at least weekly but ideally twice a week) is recommended.
+For most other types of petunias, I’ve found that regular deadheading (at least weekly but ideally twice a week) is best.

 Pro tip: When deadheading, make sure you remove the seed pod and not just the flower.

 Pruning is one of the most important tasks but is often overlooked or done too lightly.